nubisub/ooproject/README.md

 ## Deploying to Production

-To create a production build, call `mvnw clean package -Pproduction` (Windows), or `./mvnw clean package -Pproduction` (Mac & Linux).
+To create a production build, call `mvn clean package -Pproduction` (Windows), or `./mvnw clean package -Pproduction` (Mac & Linux).
 This will build a JAR file with all the dependencies and front-end resources, ready to be deployed.
 The file can be found in the `target` folder after the build completes.